yuchant/suit_object_tools/README.md

 Django Suit Object Tools
 ------------------------

+	Note: this is not an official django suit package.
+This is just an extremely light weight addition consisting of < 100 lines.

 Django suit provides a sidebar with "object tools" such as "Add another <object>" - this is a perfect opportunity to add what django has long been missing: per-object actions.

 ![Object Tools.gif](object_tools.gif)

+How did we come this far without this?

 ## Installation